aspose-slides/Aspose.Slides-Documentation/php-java/getting-started/installation/_index.md

 ## **Configure environment**

 1. Install PHP 7, add path to php\bin to system path variable and set `allow_url_include` to `On` in `php.ini` file.
-1. Install JRE 8, set the `JAVA_HOME` enviroment variable as a path to the installed JRE location.
+1. Install JRE 8.
+Set the `JAVA_HOME` enviroment variable as a path to the installed JRE location.
 1. Install Apache Tomcat 8.0.

 ## **Download Aspose.Slides for PHP via Java**